-The portfolio manager is not tied to the benchmark in terms of investment selection or weight.
+- The portfolio manager is not tied to the benchmark in terms of investment selection or weight. - The exchange rate risk between EUR and USD is largely hedged.

 Risks

 This fund value may fluctuate given its equity exposure and is also impacted by changes in interest rates due to its fixed income holdings.
 The fund focuses intentionally on European assets, which may entail additional risks and volatility.
 All investments are subject to market fluctuations.
 Every fund has specific risks, which can significantly increase under unusual market conditions.
 The fund can use derivatives, which may result in additional risks (particularly counterparty risk).